THG-Headless/terraform-provider-altitude/docs/index.md

 ### Optional

-- `client_id` (String, Sensitive) The unique identifier for the Auth0 Application.
+- `client_id` (String, Sensitive) The unique identifier for the OAuth Application.
-- `client_secret` (String, Sensitive) The client secret for the Auth0 Application.
+- `client_secret` (String, Sensitive) The client secret for the OAuth Application.
 Used to sign and validate the Client ID specified.
-- `mode` (String) The environment selected for development which in turn sets the base URL if not specified.
+- `mode` (String) The environment selected for development which in turn sets the base URL for Altitude API.
 This value can be either `Production`, `UAT` or `Local`.
 It defaults to Local.